henriqueblobato/python_challenge/README.md

 ## Get the geoip
-Next you will want to find another directory to download freegeoip.
+Next you will want to find another directory to download freegeoip, the directory just above python_challenge will do.
+From there, run:
 ```
 git clone https://github.com/fiorix/freegeoip
 docker build -t mygeoip .